-University of South Carolina Columbia tuition is $11,462 per year for in-state residents.
-This is 62% more expensive than the national average public four year tuition of $7,056.
-The cost is 34% cheaper than the average South Carolina tuition of $17,257 for 4 year colleges.
-Tuition ranks 12th in South Carolina amongst 4 year colleges for affordability and is the 26th most expensive 4 year college in the state.
-If attending from out-of-state, the tuition is $31,562 which represents a 175% premium.
+University of South Carolina Columbia tuition is $12,216 per year for in-district residents.
+This is 69% more expensive than the national average public four year in-district tuition of $7,243.
+The cost is 32% cheaper than the average South Carolina in-district tuition of $17,931 for 4 year colleges.
+Tuition ranks 13th in South Carolina amongst 4 year colleges for affordability and is the 24th most expensive 4 year college in the state.

-The total tuition and living expense budget for in-state South Carolina residents to go to University of South Carolina-Columbia is $27,062 for the 2017/2018 academic year.
-Out-of-state students who don't have South Carolina residence can expect a one year cost of $47,162.
+The total tuition and living expense budget for in-district residents to go to University of South Carolina-Columbia is $28,301 for the 2018/2019 academic year.
+The total cost for in-state, but not in district residents is $28,303.
+Out-of-state students who don't possess South Carolina residence can expect a one year cost of $48,983.

 |Financial Aid Summary|

 |Percent of Students Receiving Grant Aid||85%|

 The average net total cost of attendance for different levels of family income after federal, state or local government, institutional grant and scholarship aid are awarded.
 Data last published for the 2014/2015 academic year.